kghose/chotha/Readme.md

 Todo:

+* (done) Bugfix: reverse escape bibtex, such that we don't get exploding lists of backslashes.

-* Use the word "cite" instead of "source" to save typing?
+* (done, using :) Use the word "cite" instead of "source" to save typing?

 * (done) Add a word cloud page that will display words in the db (especially low frequency ones) that will allow me to dive into notes and